MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 Take the following steps to support a successful deployment of the public preview SAP Integration solution:

-1. Join the [Power Platform + SAP Public Preview Teams site[] to ask questions, get helpful guidance, and share feedback about your organization's experience setting up and using the SAP Integration solution.
-The link is: <https://aka.ms/sap-pp-teams>
+1. Join the [Power Automate community forum](<https://aka.ms/sap-powerusers-community>) to ask questions, get helpful guidance, and share feedback about your organization's experience setting up and using the SAP Integration solution.
 1. Assemble a team with the following IT system administrators:
     1. Networking
     1. SAP BASIS